kontsevoy/log/notes.md

 The top 3 feaures of the logger are:

 - Ease of configuring the output (stderr, syslog, stdout)
-- Ease of setting logging prefix
+- Ease of setting logging prefix: globally and per-output
-- Ease of setting logging priority
+- Ease of setting logging priority: globally and per-output

 ### Priorities